arangodb/arangodb/Documentation/Books/Manual/Programs/Arangod/Query.md

 By setting *value* it can be controlled after what execution time streaming AQL queries are considered "slow".
-This option exists to give streaming queries a separate, potentially higher timeout value than regula queries.
+This option exists to give streaming queries a separate, potentially higher timeout value than regular queries.
 Streaming queries are often executed in lockstep with application data processing logic, which then also accounts for the queries' runtime.
 It is thus not unexpected if streaming queries' lifetime is longer than the one of regular queries.